MetaMask/metamask-docs/wallet/tutorials/react-dapp-local-state.md

 essential state of your wallet, precisely, which account is selected and active in the MetaMask wallet.

 Your dapp syncs this state locally using React's `useState` and the React `useEffect` hooks.
-The dapp ensures that if a user manually disconnects, changes the account, or refreshes the page, the component is aware of any state change.
+The dapp ensures that if a user manually disconnects or changes the account, or refreshes the page, the component is aware of any state change.
 :::